It’s here! It’s here! The start of my 38th year of life is here! (Translation: Yay! It’s my 38th birthday!)

 After that sweet little visit, I wandered across the road to have lunch at The Lounge.
 I hadn’t really planned to talk about my lunch, but it was so fantastic that I have to sing some praises.
 You see, I ordered the Caesar salad because it was advertised as coming with calamari, which is different, and therefore interesting.
 But what I really enjoyed was that there were whole anchovies on top of the salad!
 So many places don’t do that anymore.
 In fact, the last time I had anchovies on my Caesar salad I was in my very early 20s!
 So, great big kudos to The Lounge!
 If I lived locally, I’d be back!

-When I was done with lunch, I made my way back to the hotel where I treated myself to a spa treatment before settling into my room for a couple hours’ of nothingness.
+When I was done with lunch, I made my way back to the hotel where I treated myself to a spa treatment before settling into my room for a couple of hours of nothingness.
 Ah, nothingness!
 And thanks to television and a WiFi connection, I managed a lot of nothingness!
 (Oh, and I managed to paint my fingernails, too!)

 Next, it was time for dinner.
 I chose to eat in the formal dining room (a great excuse to wear my pretty red dress!) and am so pleased that I did!
 Fancy pigeon breasts for a starter; filet steak for my main; and Guinness cheddar on rustic bread for dessert.
-All enjoyed with a rich red wine and a lovely glass of bubbles.
+All enjoyed with rich, red wine and a lovely glass of bubbles.

-And now I’m back in my room; I’ve changed into my comfy pyjamas to enjoy a bit of television; and I’m getting ready to enjoy a fluffy lemon cupcake I purchased when in town earlier.
+And now I’m back in my room, I’ve changed into my comfy pyjamas to enjoy a bit of television, and I’m getting ready to enjoy a fluffy lemon cupcake I purchased when in town earlier.
 (Yum!)

 Has it been a day of complete joy and laughter?
 No. But it’s been a pretty good day and a nice way to start my 38th year.

 Oh!
-And an interesting tid bit for you: When I booked my room, it was the only room available (a single).
+And an interesting tidbit for you: When I booked my room, it was the only room available (a single).
 Other than that, the hotel was completely booked out.
 Why?
 Well, because tomorrow is the World Indoor Tug of War Championships, hosted by the Scottish Tug of War Association.
 Really.